KAIST: Academics

 Admission to KAIST is based on overall grades, grades on math and science courses, recommendation letters from teachers, study plan, personal statements, and other data, and does not rely on a standardized test conducted by the university.
 In 2014, the acceptance rate for local students was 14.9%, and for international students at 13.2%.

 Full scholarships are given to all students including international students in the bachelor, master and doctorate courses.
 Doctoral students are given military-exemption benefits from South Korea's compulsory military service.
 Up to 80% of courses taught in KAIST are conducted in English.

 Undergraduate students can join the school through an “open major system” that allows students to take classes for three terms and then choose a discipline that suits their aptitude, and undergraduates are allowed to change their major anytime.
 KAIST has also produced many doctorates through the integrated master's and doctoral program and early-completion system.
 Students must publish papers in internationally renowned academic journals for graduation.

 Students

 KAIST produced 69,388 alumni from 1975 to 2021, with 19,457 bachelor's, 35,513 master's, and 14,418 doctorate degree holders.
 As of Spring 2021, 10,793 students were enrolled in KAIST with 3,605 bachelor's, 3,069 master's, 1,354 joint M.S.-Ph.D.'s, and 2,765 doctoral students.
 More than 70 percent of KAIST undergraduates come from specialized science high schools.
 817 international students from 81 countries are studying at KAIST (as of spring semester 2021), making it one of the most ethnically diverse universities in the country.
+Countries with the most prevalent number of international alumni include China, Vietnam, Pakistan, and Indonesia.
+KAIST also has an international student body government known as KISA (KAIST International Students Association) with the mission of serving the international community's interests and needs.